YWCA

 The Young Women's Christian Association (YWCA) is a nonprofit organization with a focus on empowerment, leadership, and rights of women, young women, and girls in more than 100 countries.

-The World office is currently based in Geneva, Switzerland, and the nonprofit is headquartered in Washington, DC.
+The World office is currently based in Le Grand-Saconnex, Canton of Geneva, Switzerland, and the nonprofit is headquartered in Washington, DC.

-The YWCA is independent of the YMCA, but a few local YMCA and YWCA associations have merged into YM/YWCAs or YMCA-YWCAs and belong to both organizations, while providing the programs from each.
+The YWCA is independent of the YMCA, but a few local and national YMCA and YWCA associations have merged into YM/YWCAs or YMCA-YWCAs and belong to both organizations, while providing the programs from each (e.g. Sweden did so in 1966).

-Governance Structure
+Governance structure

-The World Board is the governing body of the World YWCA, and includes representatives from all regions of the global YWCA movement.
-The World Council is the legislative authority and governing body of the World YWCA.
-The 20 women who serve on the World Board are elected during the World Council, which meets every four years to make decisions that impact the entire movement.
-This includes the World YWCA’s policy, constitution, strategic direction, and budgets.
-The Council includes representatives from the 100+ member associations that are affiliated with the global YWCA movement.
+The World Board serves as the governing body of the World YWCA, comprising representatives from all regions of the global YWCA movement.
+It oversees the organization's operations and activities.
+On the other hand, the World Council acts as the legislative authority and governing body of the World YWCA.
+It convenes every four years to make significant decisions affecting the entire movement, including policy, constitution, strategic direction, and budgets.
+During the World Council meetings, 20 women are elected to serve on the World Board, representing various member associations affiliated with the global YWCA movement.

 History

 The YWCA history dates back to 1855, when the philanthropist Lady Mary Jane Kinnaird founded the North London Home for nurses travelling to or from the Crimean War.
 The home addressed the needs of single women arriving from rural areas to join the industrial workforce in London, by offering housing, education and support with a "warm Christian atmosphere".
 Kinnaird's organisation merged with the Prayer Union started by evangelist Emma Robarts in 1877.

+The Australian YWCA was formed in 1880 when Mary Jane Barker organised the initial meeting in Sydney.
+Ann Alison Goodlet became its first President.
+Goodlet served until 1903.

 In 1884, the YWCA was restructured.
 Until then, London had had almost a separate organisation, but there was now one YWCA organisation.
 Beneath this there were separate staffs and Presidents for London, England and Wales, Scotland, Ireland, "Foreign" and Colonial and Missionary.
 This organisation distributed Christian texts and literature, but it also interviewed young women in an effort to improve living conditions.
 In 1884, they were working amongst Scottish fisherwomen, publishing their own magazine and operating a ladies' restaurant in London.

 The World YWCA was founded in 1894, with USA, Great Britain, Norway and Sweden as its founding mothers.

 The first world conference of the YWCA was held in 1898 in London, with 326 participants from 77 countries from around the world.